WhatTheDickens/engl340-s24/index.md

 ##### Before class

 - Read *Broad Band*, pp. 1-53
-- Read all the pages in this module and do your best to carry out the instructions.
+- Read all the pages in "Meet Your Computer" and do your best to carry out the instructions.
 Take notes on anything you weren't able to accomplish.

 ##### In class